National Entitlement Card for disabled people

-As part of the Customer First programme, the Scottish Government, East Ayrshire Council and other agencies have introduced the National Entitlement Card to make it easier for people with a disability to access public services across Scotland using just one card.
+As part of the Customer First programme, the Scottish Government, East Ayrshire Council and other agencies have introduced the National Entitlement Card (NEC) to make it easier for people with a disability to access public services across Scotland using just one card.

 Services on your East Ayrshire card